ebd622/az204/5_services/service_bus/README.md

 ### Resources
 * [Implement message-based communication workflows with Azure Service Bus](https://docs.microsoft.com/en-us/learn/modules/implement-message-workflows-with-service-bus/)

+The examples below have beed copied from the exercises provided by MS.
 #### 1.1 Send a message to a queue
 This is a dotnet-code example from an exercise for AZ-204 preparation (**privatemessagesender**)